whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

-*** encode/decode ***
-  - [🟠] Add the ability to paste on mobile.

-*** fr moca notes ***
-  - [] Get mushrooms talking to humans.
-(Harry)

-+ Done
-- [x] design the text + url that gets copied and sent
-- [x] Add a "copied" hook to the `prompt-system`.
-- [x] Fix clipboard for iOS.
-- [no] add flag so that copy is only on some of the buttons
-- [x] print current text to console when copy button is pressed
-- [x] copy text to user's clipboard on every platform
-- [x] once copied, button reads 'copied' and is visibly deactivated for 3 seconds
-- [x] add the copy button to copy text
-- [x] Fix the empty params error.
-- [x] line break while editing
-- [x] make the decode bot
-- [x] colors for decode bot
-- [x] reset the interface so when text changes you have to hit reply again
-- [x] color changing
-- [x] when you press enter with mouse both times, it doesn't bring you to new entry blinking cursor
-- [x] bug: going to encode from prompt freezes the screen but works upon pressing enter
-- [x] decide on command names
-- [x] make the encode bot
-  - [x] add gpt3-tokenizer library

 *plot* (new launch fonts)
   - [] Make the UI responsive based on grid and scale and window size.
     - [] Print the resolution and the output number in the corner.